doylea35/Group1ProjectDesign/README.md

 - When downloading the group files, make sure to check for blocked pop-up tabs if nothing is happening.

-- When testing the messaging feature, the user may encounter some consistency errors when using multiple tabs of the deployed version with different users.
-To solve this, make sure you are using the messaging with one user logged-in in the deployed version and the other logged-in locally.
+- When testing the chat feature, you might experience consistency errors if multiple tabs of the same window are open.
+To resolve this issue, please follow these steps:

+------- Log into one user account on our app in one Chrome profile window (for example, use your TCD email in this Google Chrome profile).

+------- Log into a different user account on our app in a separate Chrome profile window (for example, use your personal email in another Google Chrome profile).

-- When testing locally, if you continuously run into ```500 Internal Server Error```, make the following changes to the ```db_utils.py``` file.
+- When testing locally, if you continuously run into ```500 Internal Server Error``` due to connection errors with mongodb, make the following changes to the ```db_utils.py``` file.
 Uncomment the following lines:
   ```python
   import certifi
   ```